Reginald Pinney: Early life and military career

 The Staff College, Camberley, class in 1890.
 Stood in the back row, third from the left, is Lieutenant R. J. Pinney.

 Reginald John Pinney was born on 2 August 1863 in Clifton, Bristol, the eldest son of the Reverend John Pinney, vicar of Coleshill, Warwickshire, and his wife, Harriet.
 His paternal grandfather was Charles Pinney, a prominent merchant and former mayor of Bristol, whilst his maternal grandfather, John Wingfield-Digby, was a previous vicar of Coleshill; an uncle, John Wingfield-Digby, would later be the Conservative MP for North Dorset.
 John and Harriet Pinney had five more children, four sons and a daughter, before Harriet's death in 1877.
 At least one of Reginald's brothers, John, also passed into the armed forces, joining the Central India Horse of the British Indian Army.

 After four years at Winchester College, Pinney entered the Royal Military College at Sandhurst in 1882.
-He passed out of the college and was appointed to the Royal Fusiliers (7th Foot), one of the oldest regiments in the British Army, as a lieutenant on 6 February 1884.
-He spent five years with his regiment before attending the Staff College, Camberley from 1889 to 1890; after leaving Camberley, he was promoted to captain in December 1891.
+He passed out of the college and was appointed to the Royal Fusiliers (formerly titled as the 7th Regiment of Foot), one of the oldest regiments in the British Army, as a lieutenant on 6 February 1884.
+He spent five years with his regiment before attending the Staff College, Camberley, from 1889 to 1890; after leaving Camberley, he was promoted to captain in December 1891.
 From 1896 to 1901 he served on the staff as the deputy assistant adjutant-general (DAAG) at Quetta, in India, with a promotion to major in December 1898.
 He married Hester Head in 1900; the couple had three sons and three daughters.

-Pinney saw active service in the Second Boer War, arriving in South Africa in November 1901 to become second-in-command of the 2nd Battalion, Royal Fusiliers (which had been there since the outbreak of the war in late 1899).
+Pinney saw active service in the Second Boer War, which began in October 1899, arriving in South Africa in November 1901 to become second-in-command of the 2nd Battalion, Royal Fusiliers (which had been there since the outbreak of the war in late 1899).
 He served with the battalion until the end of the war, which ended with the Peace of Vereeniging in June 1902.

 Four months later he left Cape Town on the SS Salamis with other officers and men of the battalion, arriving at Southampton in late October, when the battalion was posted to Aldershot.

 After his return he was promoted to lieutenant colonel and became commanding officer (CO) of the 4th Battalion of his regiment, with a brevet promotion to colonel in May 1906.
 He relinquished command of the battalion in May 1907 and then went on half-pay, receiving a promotion to full colonel that November.
 He later took up the position of assistant adjutant general (AAG) in Egypt in September 1909, taking over from Gerald Cuthbert.

 He held this posting until July 1913 when he was transferred back to England to command a reserve unit, the Devon and Cornwall Brigade of the Wessex Division, a formation of the part time Territorial Force (TF).